All Episodes

 Oh, I see it all the time.

-They they tried it, then they stopped.
+They tried it, then they stopped.

-That wasn't they have many different things uh of hatred.
+They have many different things of hatred.

-Actually, uh Elon called me, he said, you know, they're trying to drive us apart.
+He said, you know, they're trying to drive us apart.

 I said, absolutely.

-No, they said we have breaking news.
+No, they said, we have breaking news.

 Donald Trump has ceded control of the presidency to Elon Musk.